TheFes/HA-configuration/include/script/00_general/google_cast/docs/google_home_resume.md

 ## YouTube Music resume
 * Resume can be performed in case the custom [YouTube Music player](https://github.com/KoljaWindeler/ytube_music_player) integration is used.
 And only when YouTube music was started using that custom integration (which is quite easy now with the changes to the media panel)

+### Version 2.4.2 - 8 May 2022
+#### 🌟 Improvements
+* Changes some more service calls to the new 2022.5 versions
+#### 🐛 Bug fixes
+* Fix error caused by orphan helper script which restored the state of non playing entites before 2.4.0

 ### Version 2.4.1 - 7 May 2022
 #### 🐛 Bug fixes
 * Fix for restore in case there were non playing entities